SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

    0.68 1.00 1.00
    ```
 3. __Viral load:__ It reduced viral load in the treatment arm vs placebo arm by a large
-   fold ratio: 0.93 log10 copies/ml, which in the vernacular is a 10-fold reduction.
+   fold ratio: 0.93 log10 copies/ml, which in the vernacular is nearly a 10-fold reduction
+   ($10^{0.93} = 8.51$, so ok, maybe an 8-fold reduction).

    Translation: "ginormous".
 The drug is working by a mechanism of action (reduction in
    viral load) that is right down at the root cause of the disease.
 It's _extremely_
-   difficult ot argue that the drug is not doing what it looks like it's doing, namely
+   difficult to argue that the drug is not doing what it looks like it's doing, namely
    curing COVID-19.
 4. __Side effects:__  There are always side-effects, sometimes unpleasant, sometimes
    even fatal.
 The side effects here were described as "mild".
 (But remember: this is a press